 The more dehydrated food you buy the more fuel you will need.
 If you have the sunshine, I highly suggest a Sun Oven.
 This gem uses zero fuel, yay!
 But if you rarely have the sunshine needed to make them work do not buy one.

 I have tried just about every emergency survival food storage item on the market.
 I have been blessed by many companies giving me boxes to try and then write a review about them.
 Whatever you decide to buy please look at the ounces in each can and the cost of shipping.
 Not all #10 cans are equal in price and quality.
 Look at the ingredients to compare them.
 Here are just a few of my favorite companies.

-Honeyville, Thrive Life, Moutain House, and Valley Food Storage to name just a few.
+Honeyville, Thrive Life, Mountain House, and Valley Food Storage, to name just a few.
 Now, emergency food storage is awesome, but we need water to go with it.

 Water Is Critical

 By now you know that the American Red Cross recommends one-gallon per person per day.
 I highly recommend four-gallons per person per day.
-We need water to hydrate ourselves, cook meals and personal hygiene to name just a food things.
+We need water to hydrate ourselves, cook meals, and maintain personal hygiene, to name just a few things.